Weight loss after six weeks using Nutrient Optimiser

 What is Nutrient Optimiser?

-Nutrient Optimiser is an automated nutrition program that considers biometric data, goals and current food intake (recorded in Cronometer) to provide personalised recommendations to optimise a user’s nutrition and lifestyle habits to improve metabolic health markers including body fat, weight as well as blood glucose and energy levels.
+Nutrient Optimiser is an automated nutrition program that considers biometric data, goals and current food intake to provide personalised recommendations to optimise a user’s nutrition and lifestyle habits to improve metabolic health markers including body fat, weight, blood glucose and energy levels.

 The Nutrient Optimiser includes a range of tools that enable users to progressively improve their diet to align with personal goals, including: